Find A Dealer Near You!

 Yes, some do.
 But not all.
 It’s important to talk to your builder and request a radon system be installed by a professional radon company during construction.

 The problem is that many of these radon mitigation systems are passive and are simply installed without measuring radon levels first.
 Remember what we said about passive systems earlier?
 Passive systems work if radon levels aren’t already too high.
 That means it’s still in your best interest to test for radon even if you know your home already has a passive radon mitigation system.
-If your home’s radon levels are still too high then you need to upgrade that passive system into an active one.
+If your home’s radon levels are still too high, then you need to upgrade that passive system into an active one.

-Luckily a professional radon contractor can activate a passive radon mitigation system fairly easily.
+Luckily a professional radon contractor can activate a passive radon mitigation system easily.
 They can carefully measure your existing system and install a correctly sized inline radon fan.
 These fans are designed to run continuously on low power and without producing much noise.
-That means you will likely not even notice the difference while still lowering your radon levels to a safe point.
+That means you will not even notice the difference while still lowering your radon levels to a safe point.

 Radon testing and mitigation in apartments and condos can save many families from dangerous health risks.